 Dancer is currently in a foster home with both small and large dogs and is social with all of them.
-She is very friendly with people and bonds easy.
-She walks nicely in a harness, is housebroken, crated trained and very easy to live with.
-She would do well in an active home with a family that has time to take care of her special eating requirements She has been doing really well in her foster home and is now ready for a family of her own.
-If you are interested in adopting Dancer, please fill out an online adoption application.
+She is a smaller GSD, due to her rough start, but has a nice big bark.
+She is very friendly with people and children and bonds easy with everyone.
+She walks nicely in a harness, is housebroken, crate trained, and makes a great family member.
+She would do well in an active home, has been doing really well in her foster home, and is now ready for a family of her own!

 The minimum adoption donation for adults is $375 and the adoption donation for puppies is $500.
 This amount only partially covers the cost of veterinary care, boarding fees, and other miscellaneous expenses involved in the temporary care and adoption of our dogs and is tax deductible when permitted by law.
 The adoption donation provides that all dogs will be spayed or neutered, receive current vaccinations, and are microchipped.
 If not, arrangements will be made on an individual basis ( i.e., puppies who will need to be altered by 6 mos old).
 Special consideration may be given to those willing to adopt older dogs or dogs with physical problems.